Azure/azure-sdk-for-python/sdk/cognitivelanguage/azure-ai-language-conversations/README.md

 - Workflow app: Acts like an orchestrator to select the best candidate to analyze conversations to get best response from apps like Qna, Luis, and Conversation App
 - Conversational Summarization: Used to summarize conversations in the form of issues, and final resolutions
 - Conversational PII: Used to extract and redact personally-identifiable info (PII)
+- Conversational Sentiment Analysis: Used to analyze sentiment of conversations

 [Source code][conversationallanguage_client_src] | [Package (PyPI)][conversationallanguage_pypi_package] | [API reference documentation][api_reference_documentation] | [Samples][conversationallanguage_samples] | [Product documentation][conversationallanguage_docs] | [Analysis REST API][conversationallanguage_restdocs] | [Authoring REST API][conversationallanguage_restdocs_authoring]